Foxhole (video game): Gameplay

 Players are encouraged to work together to efficiently use resources, intel, vehicles, weapons, and ammunition to gain the upper hand over the opposition.
 Players can also plan and execute attacks with others, coordinate attacks using a map-marking system, and carry out reconnaissance to gain a tactical advantage over the opposition.
-"Commends" given by other players increase the receiving player's rank, encouraging teamwork and logistics tasks.
+"Commends" given by other players increase the receiving player's rank, encouraging teamwork.
 A day and night cycle exists in the game, with 12 in-game hours being equal to 30 minutes in real-time, although map regions are on different cycles.
-A central feature of Foxhole's persistent war is the AI system, through which certain defensive structures near friendly bases are controlled automatically, firing on enemies to defend locations even if defending players are absent.
+A central feature of Foxhole's persistent war is the artificial intelligence (AI) system, through which certain defensive structures near friendly bases are controlled automatically, firing on enemies to defend locations even if defending players are absent.

-In order to win a war, players must secure and build up a specific number of victory points (town halls that are marked out in their regions) across a multi-region world map.
-To achieve this, both teams must coordinate their logistics and their army to capture enemy bases town halls.
+In order to win a war, players must secure and build up a specific number of victory points (town halls that are marked out in their regions with a flag icon) across a multi-region world map.
+To achieve this, both teams must coordinate their logistics and their army to capture enemy town halls.
 The teams also work to unlock new technology through a technology tree, for which players must gather tech-specific resources at salvage fields.
 Currently, both factions coordinate tech material gathering and tech progression in their respective Discord servers.
-Cooperation is essential as wars can go on for weeks.
+Cooperation is essential, as wars can go on for weeks or months.
+Additionally, player-led operations within areas of the game can last from days to weeks.